 - Perform a cleanse, to stoke the metabolic fire (agni) and eliminate excess kapha.

 No Kapha?
 Consider Vata

-Remember the role of an unstable nervous system that was introduced in the last Vine.
+An unstable nervous system may also be at play.
 If you find that the body is otherwise clear of kapha and ama, consider the role of vata and bring calmness to the nervous system with hot baths, self-massages (abhyanga), a solid daily routine, and other vata-pacifying techniques.

 Bring Freedom Back to Prana Vaha Srotas

 Those that are all too familiar with this condition know that this can be the hardest step.
 Give these DIY techniques a try: